Pigeon Forge TN Celebrates Freedom

 Or you can schedule this afternoon for your visit to Dollywood or other local attractions in the Smoky Mountains.

 Ending the day at The Dixie Stampede, we have a special evening dinner show.
-The Kingsport VVA Color Guard will present the American Flag before Dixie’s regular scheduled show.
-Then you have a special show featuring comedian Bill Johnson who portrays Bob Hope, and his special guest singer, dancer and former GoldDigger Michelle DellaFave who traveled with Bob Hope to Vietnam in both 1969 and 1970.
+The Kingsport VVA Color Guard will present the American Flag at 6:30pm i the Dixie Belle Saloon.
+Then you have a special USO Show Tribute featuring comedian Bill Johnson who portrays Bob Hope, and his special guest singer, dancer and former GoldDigger Michelle DellaFave who traveled with Bob Hope to Vietnam in both 1969 and 1970.
 These two perform at USO Shows in both Virginia Beach and Palm Springs and it is a great honor that we bring them to you this evening.

 Individual Show Tickets for this event are $49 per person including dinner.

 Day 4 – Sunday, August 24 – This morning all special event ticket holders will enjoy our last Celebrate Freedom Event.
 It’s a Sunday Remembrance Service at the Smoky Mountain Opry, with music by The Blackwoods, and comments from several distinguished guests.
 This show is about Remembering the Sacrifice of those who gave all.